Highway 101

 Highway 101 was an American country music band founded in 1986 in Los Angeles, California.
 The initial lineup consisted of Paulette Carlson (lead vocals), Jack Daniels (guitar), Curtis Stone (bass guitar, vocals), and Scott "Cactus" Moser (drums).
 Prior to the band's founding, Carlson was a solo artist.
 With her as lead vocalist, the band recorded three albums for Warner Bros.
-Records Nashville and charted ten consecutive Top Ten hits on the Hot Country Songs chart, four of which went to number one.
+Records Nashville.
 After Carlson left in 1990 to pursue a solo career, the band recorded a fourth album for Warner with Nikki Nelson on lead vocals before exiting the label.
 One album each followed on Liberty, Intersound, and Free Falls Records under various lineups.

+Highway 101 has released eight studio albums and one greatest hits album, and has charted seventeen singles on the Billboard Hot Country Songs charts.
+Four of their singles—"Somewhere Tonight", "Cry, Cry, Cry", "(Do You Love Me) Just Say Yes", and "Who's Lonely Now"— went to number one on that chart.

 History

-Carlson founded Highway 101 in 1986 in Los Angeles, California, with guitarist Jack Daniels, bassist Curtis Stone (son of publisher, musician & singer Cliffie Stone), and drummer Scott "Cactus" Moser, all three of whom were session musicians.
+Lead vocalist Paulette Carlson founded Highway 101 in 1986 in Los Angeles, California, with guitarist Jack Daniels, bassist Curtis Stone (son of song publisher and musician Cliffie Stone), and drummer Scott "Cactus" Moser, all three of whom were session musicians.
 Stone and Moser (and Cliffie Stone) had appeared in the 1986 film Back to School as members of a bar band.
 Before Highway 101, Carlson recorded as a solo singer on RCA Records.
 She made three appearances on the Hot Country Songs chart for RCA: "You Gotta Get to My Heart (Before You Lay a Hand on Me)", "I'd Say Yes", and "Can You Fool" reached No. 65, No. 67 and No. 72, respectively.